-Markforged Inc announced the breakthrough on Thursday via a YouTube video on its channel.
-The process called the Markforged Metal X process.
+Markforged Inc. announced the breakthrough on Thursday via a YouTube video on its channel.
+The process is called the Markforged Metal X process.
 It uses 3D printing technology to print industrial parts from pure copper.
 It’s a breakthrough because copper has a high ability to conduct heat.
 This ability makes it difficult to 3D print parts with it using the traditional laser-based process.
-Copper also reflects light so well it essentially also reflects away much of the energy needed to mold the part.
+Copper also reflects light so well that it essentially reflects away much of the energy needed to mold the part.

 But Markforged explained that it had figured out how to avoid these problems by changing the way the copper powder is configured and heated.

-“Instead of spreading it as a layer and using a laser to selectively melt parts of it, we wrap it in a plastic and we kind of shoot it out like a tiny glue gun and layer by layer built up the part,” explained Mark.
-“When we’re doing that we’re forming the shape of the part.
-We’re only melting the plastic, we’re not melting the copper.
-Then we take the copper and we put it in a furnace.
+“Instead of spreading it as a layer and using a laser to selectively melt parts of it, we wrap it in plastic, and we kind of shoot it out like a tiny glue gun and layer by layer build up the part,” explained Mark.
+“When we’re doing that, we’re forming the shape of the part.
+We’re only melting the plastic; we’re not melting the copper.
+Then we take the copper and put it in a furnace.
 We get rid of all the plastic and the copper sinters together.”